 Date of Next Review

-1.11.10 Use of IT resources for approved activities
+1.11.9 Use of ICT resources for approved activities

-QUT provides information technology (IT) resources to support its functions and activities and is committed to ensuring that these resources are used in a transparent and accountable manner.
-All members of the University community have a responsibility to use its IT resources consistent with this commitment.
-Unacceptable use of the University's IT resources may
+QUT provides information and communications technology (ICT) resources to support its functions and activities and is committed to ensuring that these resources are used in a transparent and accountable manner.
+All members of the University community have a responsibility to use its ICT resources consistent with this commitment.
+Unacceptable use of the University's ICT resources may:

 - be detrimental to other students, staff and workplace culture